-I have had MS for over 33 years.
+I was diagnosed with MS almost 34 years ago.
 Mostly, my symptoms were very manageable.
-I got married, had a son (he's 28 now), worked, lived a life.
+I got married, had a son (he's 29 now), worked, lived a life.
 I hardly ever thought about my MS. A lot of people didn't even know I had it.
 A few years ago, it started relapsing.
 I have trouble with my balance and walking.
 It is difficult for me to lift my right leg.
 I walk with a cane now, sometimes use a walker/rollator and stopped driving almost 4 years ago.
 It's not always easy, but for those newly diagnosed, I would say to just keep plugging away.
 MS is very unpredictable, but so is life.
 Just keep doing what you can.
 Don't let MS defeat you.
 We are all a lot stronger than we give ourselves credit for.
 Physical therapy is great.
 They can teach you techniques to help stay strong.
 And a positive attitude helps more than anything.